evidentlyai/evidently/docs/book/examples/cookbook_llm_regression_testing.md

 # 5. Design the Test suite

-Now, you must decide on your evaluation metrics.
-The goal is to compare if the new answers are different to the old ones.
-You can use some deterministic or embeddings-based metrics like SemanticSimilarity, but often you'd want to make the comparison using more specific criteria you control.
-In this case, using LLM-as-a-judge is a useful approach that allows you to formulate custom criteria on what you want to detect.
+Now, you must decide on the evaluation metrics.
+The goal is to compare if the new answers are different from the old ones.

+You can use some deterministic or embeddings-based metrics like SemanticSimilarity, but often, you'd want to make the comparison using more specific criteria you control.
+In this case, using LLM-as-a-judge is a valuable approach that allows you to formulate custom criteria on what you want to detect.

-Let's say we want to Test the following:
+Let's say we want to Test that:
-- That all responses are within expected length.
+* All responses must be within the expected length.
 Looking at our previous responses, we've set it as between 80 and 200 symbols.
-- That all new responses are giving essentially the same answer without contradiction.
-We will call this criteria CORRECTNESS and implement it using LLM-as-a-judge.
+* All new responses must give essentially the same answer without contradiction.
+We will call this criterion CORRECTNESS and implement it using LLM-as-a-judge.
-- That all new responses are the same in style compared to the reference.
-We will call this criteria STYLE-MATCH and implement it using LLM-as-a-judge.
+* That all new responses are the same in style compared to the reference.
+We will call this criterion STYLE and implement it using LLM-as-a-judge.

-Evidently has a few built-in LLM-based evaluators, but this time we'll write our custom judges.
+Evidently has a few built-in LLM-based evaluators, but this time we'll write our custom LLM judges.

 ## Correctness judge

 Here is how we implement the correctness evaluator, using a built-in Evidenty template for binary classification.
-Essentially, we are asking LLM to classify every response into correct or not, and give reasoning for that.
+We are asking LLM to classify every response as correct or not based on what is in the `{target_response}` column and give a reasoning for that decision.

 ```python
 correctness_eval= LLMEval(